brandonhyc/note_collection/基础笔记/HTML_CSS_JS/CSS.md

 * attribute selector []
 * pseudo selector :

+### What is Selector in CSS
+The selector points to the HTML element you want to style.
+The declaration block contains one or more declarations separated by semicolons.

+### Id vs class
+The difference between an ID and a class is that an ID can be used to identify one element, whereas a class can be used to identify more than one.

 ### 必考 What is the difference between descendent selector and child selector
  _ selector selects all the decedent elements, it does not need to be the immediate child element. > Child selector only select the immediate child element